helenclx/leilukin-site/src/shrines/cassettebeasts/articles/cassette-beasts-more-than-a-pokemon-clone.md

 {% cite "Pokémon" %} is not known for explicitly canon LGBTQ+ representation.
 The franchise does not have a single confirmed canon same-gender couple.
 In the shipping side of the {% cite "Pokémon" %} fandom, particularly among LGBTQ+ fans, some same-gender pairings are popular, but it does not change the fact that there is no character in the {% cite "Pokémon" %} franchise who is officially confirmed to be attracted to the same-gender.

 On the flip side, {% cite "Cassette Beasts" %} has canon LGBTQ+ characters.
-For characters who are attracted to the samge gender, the most notable ones are the human companions, who can be romanced by the player character regardless of gender, meaning they are canonically bisexual.
+For characters who are attracted to the samge gender, the most notable ones are the companions that can be romanced by the player character, as they are romance options regardless of the player character's gender, meaning those companion characters are canonically bisexual.
+In fact, Kayleigh, the first companion that joins the player and a romance option, has a rug with the bisexual pride flag design in her house.
 Furthermore, the game also has a pair of NPCs who are revealed in-game to be a gay married couple.

 {%- disclosure 'Minor Quest Spoilers for <cite>Cassette Beasts</cite>' %}
 To be specific, this pair of NPCs in question are Leader Ianthe and Ranger Wilma, members of the Ranger Guild.
 After you defeat all 12 Ranger Captains, and you challenge Ianthe to a battle, Ianthe will reveal that she will fight alongside her wife, who is none other than Ranger Wilma, the woman in charge of the Ranger Guild store.
 Yes, {% cite "Cassette Beasts" %} has a canon married lesbian couple.